Matt Berry: Film and television

-Berry began his career as a runner.
-Between 1998 and 1999, he appeared in the video game magazine show Game Over on BSkyB's computer and technology channel .tv.
-The episodes contained a large number of comedy sketches with Berry as the main performer.
+Between 1998 and 1999, Berry appeared in the video game magazine show Game Over on BSkyB's computer and technology channel .tv.

 Berry's first prominent television role was Todd Rivers/Lucien Sanchez in the cult 2004 comedy series Garth Marenghi's Darkplace and its 2006 spin-off, Man to Man with Dean Learner.
 He later appeared as eccentric, sinister tycoon Dixon Bainbridge in The Mighty Boosh.
-He met The Mighty Boosh duo while performing at the Hen and Chickens Theatre, where they were resident in 2000.
+He met the show's Julian Barratt and Noel Fielding while performing at the Hen and Chickens Theatre, where they were resident in 2000.
 He can be seen in a cameo performance in The Mighty Boosh Live DVD.

 After meeting Rich Fulcher while filming The Mighty Boosh, Berry wrote and starred in the comedy series Snuff Box with him on BBC Three.
-Fulcher had co-starred as Bainbridge's lackey, Bob Fossil in The Mighty Boosh.
+Fulcher had co-starred as Bainbridge's lackey Bob Fossil in The Mighty Boosh.
 Berry also starred with Fulcher and Simon Farnaby on E4's The Golf War in November 2007.

 In 2007, Berry joined The IT Crowd during its second series as Douglas Reynholm.
 He was nominated as Best Male Comedy Newcomer in the 2007 British Comedy Awards for the role.

 In 2008, he became the face of Adult Swim's spoof charity appeal "Save the Workers".

 In 2010, Berry played journalist Michael Duffy in the BBC production Five Daughters, about events surrounding the Ipswich murders of 2006.
 In 2011, he provided the voice of Allen in the Aqua Teen Hunger Force episode "Allen Part Two".
 He appeared in the British comedy panel game Shooting Stars, portraying Vangelis.
-He also appeared as an antiques expert in the ITV sketch show Monkey Trousers with Vic and Bob and Steve Coogan.
+He appeared as an antiques expert in the ITV sketch show Monkey Trousers with Vic and Bob and Steve Coogan.

-Berry also appeared in a number of films during this period, including The Devil's Chair (2006) and Moon (2009).
-He also starred in The Search (2009), a short film about "a lonely man's search for the existence of life outside our universe takes a remarkable turn when he connects with a recently bereaved family".
+Berry appeared in a number of films during this period, including The Devil's Chair (2006) and Moon (2009).
+He starred in The Search (2009), a short film about "a lonely man's search for the existence of life outside our universe takes a remarkable turn when he connects with a recently bereaved family".

 In 2012, BBC Radio 4 aired his comedy series I, Regress, where he portrayed Dr. Berry, a brilliant but unorthodox regressive therapist.
-In each 15-minute episode, Berry explored the psyche of a guest patient, attempting to treat his or her problems in surreal dreamlike sequences.
+In each 15-minute episode, Berry explored the psyche of a guest patient, attempting to treat their problems in surreal dreamlike sequences.
 Berry appeared in the film adaptation of the David Nicholls novel One Day as Aaron, Dexter's agent.
 He was briefly featured in the closing ceremony of the London 2012 Olympics, introducing ELO's "Mr. Blue Sky" by way of a mock weather forecast.